AqwamCreates/DataPredict/docs/API/Models/StateActionRewardStateActionNeuralNetwork.md

 * useExperienceReplay: The option to set whether or not to enable experience reeplay.
 When enabled, it may require more resources.

 * experienceReplayBatchSize: Determines how many of these experiences are sampled at once for batch training

+* numberOfReinforcementsForExperienceReplayUpdate: How many times does the reinforce() function needed to be called in order to for a single update from experience replay.

 * maxExperienceReplayBufferSize: The maximum size that the model can store the experiences.